Strangemother/pocketsocket-2/readme.md

 ## Features

-+ Unexposed Async!
++ Not Async!

-    The pocketsocket server is async, the hook is not.
-So you don't need to worry about incoming socket locks.
+    The pocketsocket server is sync under the hood.
+So you don't need to worry about incoming socket locks or the colour of functions.
+Thanks to nim and the underlying package `mummy`, sockets are threaded by default.

 + Process and Thread executable:

-    Run a pocketsocket server on a python Process, Thread, or main loop
+    Run a pocketsocket server on a python Process, Thread, or main loop.
+Messages are thread-safe.

 + _Singleton style_ Interconnected process hook (lock-ignorant)

     All processes or thread can receive from the same hook.
 Threading occurs on execution of the hooked function.

 + It's frickin quick:

     Compiled in nim to python as a c-like asset, it's fast as a bullet.
 The primary server will start in less than 20 milliseconds.

 + Unmanaged sockets!

     Socket handles are managed **before your python layer**.
 Your code does not need to solve any handshakes, decoding, or pongs.

 + Tiny tiny tiny:

     No dependencies, Near 1mb of code when compiled.